Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Numerical Results

 For this study, we return to the L2 Northern Halo QPO.
 In Fig.~\ref{fig:pert_L2_Halo}, the magnitude of the aforementioned perturbations over the path of the target trajectory is presented and compared to the point-mass (PM) influences of the Earth, Moon, and Sun, in a logarithmic scale.
 This serves to illustrate that, for this particular QPO, the spherical harmonics (SH) in the gravitational field of the Moon are, by far, the most meaningful perturbation to the dynamics -- on par with the point-mass gravitational influence of the Sun.
 This is followed by the SRP perturbation, around 2 orders of magnitude lower.
 Note that, for this perturbation's profile, the discontinuities evidence occlusion with respect to the Earth and/or Moon.
 Finally, the perturbation stemming from the spherical harmonics in Earth's gravitational model and the point-mass contribution of Jupiter present near negligible effects.
 Additional analysis, here omitted, shows that the contributions of the remaining celestial bodies lie below that of Jupiter and are thus negligible, practically speaking.
 Moreover, we note that the L2 Lyapunov QPO is affected in a similar manner by the perturbations considered.
 However, both QPOs occupy a similar region in space and thus the results obtained may differ vastly for other nominal trajectories.

-To analyze the perturbation rejection capabilities of the base NL control law employed, a Monte Carlo analysis is carried out considering the established external perturbations, recovering also the operational constraints and errors previously presented in Table~\ref{tab:L2_Halo_op_params}.
+To analyze the perturbation rejection capabilities of the base nonlinear control law employed, a Monte Carlo analysis is carried out considering the established external perturbations, recovering also the operational constraints and errors previously presented in Table~\ref{tab:L2_Halo_op_params}.
 The corresponding results, for missions starting at apoapsis and periapsis are represented in Table~\ref{tab:MC_L2_Halo_pert_res}.
 We note that, once more, all simulations correctly converge towards a region of proximity to the target trajectory, obeying, on average, the position and velocity envelopes detailed in the table.

 The benchmarks obtained highlight that, even under realistic external perturbations, the proposed control law is adequate at eliminating the large insertion error and, moreover, at maintaining the spacecraft in a region of proximity to the target trajectory.
 To this end, when compared with the results from Table~\ref{tab:MC_L2_Halo_res}, similar deviation envelopes are observed.
 In terms of actuation, the control effort benchmarks $E_v$ and $E_e$ see a moderate increase of approximately $30\%$.
 The actuator idle time sees a decrease of similar magnitude in both sets of trials when compared to the unperturbed analysis.
 This comparison shows that, when external perturbations are introduced, the controller continues to fulfill the proposed tasks but expends moderately more actuation to do so.
-Nonetheless, the performance observed is still in line with other continuous strategies from literature considering similarly perturbed application scenarios \cite{qi2019ContinuousThrust}.
+Nonetheless, the performance observed is still in line with other continuous strategies from literature considering similarly perturbed application scenarios, such as \cite{qi2019ContinuousThrust}, where a yearly cost of $\sim 18~\si{\meter \per \second}$ is achieved under comparable conditions.
+These results point to a measure of inherent robustness of the proposed nonlinear control law.